All comparisonsCalendar Tools

 Apple Calendar

-Outlook Calendar fails first because folder and account management must be understood before basic event entry.
+Outlook Calendar fails first because it breaks when folder and account management must be understood before basic event entry.

 Verdict